plplaaa2/esphome-craft-480-kc/README.md

 # esphome-lvgl-480-KC
 For Esphome-lvgl-480x480 (Guition 4" ESP32 S3 LVGL Display Switch)

-I'm not a developer, so I don't really use annotations.
+I'm not a developer, so I don't know any languages.
+It's just a hobby.

 **Note, this is for reference, not for everyone.**